sigilante/curriculum/hsl-2022.02/lesson3.md

 ---

-Now we're equipped to go back and examine the syntax of the `%=` cenhep rune up above:  it _resolves a wing with changes_, which means that it takes the `$` (default) arm of the trap core, applies certain changes, and re-evaluates the expression.
+Now we're equipped to go back and examine the syntax of the `%=` centis rune up above:  it _resolves a wing with changes_, which in this particular case means that it takes the `$` (default) arm of the trap core, applies certain changes, and re-evaluates the expression.

 ```hoon
 |=  n=@ud